CertifAI

 The above-mentioned AI functions utilize ML, LLMs, or other advanced AI approaches.

 CertifAI goes beyond regulatory compliance, aiming to cultivate trust in the digital technologies that underpin modern industry and society.
-The initiative supports emerging EU regulations such as the Cyber Resilience Act and the AI Act, both product-safety and risk-focused legislations.
+The initiative supports emerging EU regulations such as the Cyber Resilience Act and the AI Act, both product- and risk-focused legislation.
 These products will contribute as components in critical infrastructure, value chains, and high-risk use cases.
 This links the individual product certification efforts to continuous operational risk management.

 By integrating explainable AI, automated threat intelligence, ML, LLMs, and scalable certification mechanisms, CertifAI is redefining how cybersecurity assurance is delivered in an AI-empowered world.
 When DNV, as an auditor, adds AI to the toolbox to perform conformity assessments and monitor continuous certification status, we end up with AI monitoring and assuring AI.
 This is an interesting situation we have started to investigate and that requires further research.